Callum Ilott: GP3 Series

 After GP3 Series tests at Abu Dhabi it was announced that Ilott was scheduled to race with ART Grand Prix in the 2018 GP3 Series.
-He finished in 3rd place, only behind teammates Nikita Mazepin and the late Anthoine Hubert.
+He finished in third place, only behind teammates Nikita Mazepin and the late Anthoine Hubert.
 He scored seven podiums, two of them being victories.

 FIA Formula 2 Championship

 2017

-In July 2017, Ilott made his debut at the sixth round at Silverstone with Trident Racing.
+In July 2017, Ilott made his debut at the sixth round at Silverstone with Trident.
 He finished both races outside the top-ten positions.

 2019

 In 2018, after racing a season of GP3, Ilott took part in the Formula 2 post-season test with Trident and Charouz Racing System.

-He then raced a full season in F2, finishing 11th in the overall standings, securing two podiums in the sprint races in Catalunya and Sochi respectively and his maiden pole in Monza.
+He then raced a full season in F2, finishing eleventh in the overall standings, securing two podiums in the sprint races in Catalunya and Sochi respectively and his maiden pole in Monza.

 2020

 For the 2020 season, Ilott left Sauber Junior Team by Charouz and joined 2019 teams' championship runner-up UNI-Virtuosi Racing alongside Zhou Guanyu.
 He remained a member of the Ferrari Driver Academy.
 Ilott took his first Formula 2 victory at the delayed season's opening race at the Red Bull Ring after pole sitter Zhou suffered electrical problems.
 Ahead of the season finale, Ilott announced that he would not race in F2 or F1 in 2021.
-Ilott ended the season with 3 wins, 5 poles and 6 podiums, finishing runner-up to fellow FDA driver Mick Schumacher.
+Ilott ended the season with three wins, five poles and six podiums, finishing runner-up to fellow FDA driver Mick Schumacher.
 Ilott reunited with his former team Charouz Racing System for the first day of the Formula 2 2020 post-season test in Bahrain.

 Formula One

 Ilott was inducted into the Red Bull Junior Team in 2015 prior to his FIA Formula 3 European Championship debut, however he was dropped from the programme at the end of the year following a winless campaign.
 After finishing fourth in the championship in 2017, he became a member of the Ferrari Driver Academy.

 Ilott had his first experience in a Formula One car during the 2019 in-season test at the Circuit de Barcelona-Catalunya, driving the Alfa Romeo Racing C38.
-He completed 41 laps before his running was cut short after a crash in Turn 3.
+He completed 41 laps before his running was cut short after he crashed in Turn 3.
 Ilott was due to make his Formula One weekend debut during the Friday practice session of the 2020 Eifel Grand Prix, driving for the Ferrari-powered Haas F1 Team, but the session was canceled because of poor weather.